Palestinians describe heavy destruction, forced marches in ongoing Israeli raid around Gaza hospital | Law-Order

 "We will finish this operation only when the last terrorist is in our hands — alive or dead," he added in a statement released by the military on Saturday.

-Jameel al-Ayoubi, who was among thousands of people sheltering at Shifa when the raid commenced last Monday, said in a phone interview that tanks and armored bulldozers had plowed into the courtyard of the sprawling medical compound, crushing ambulances and civilian vehicles.
+Jameel al-Ayoubi, who was among thousands of people sheltering at Shifa when the raid commenced last Monday, said in a phone interview that tanks and armoured bulldozers had ploughed into the courtyard of the sprawling medical compound, crushing ambulances and civilian vehicles.
 He said he saw tanks driving over at least four bodies of people killed early in the raid.

 "They left nothing intact," he said in an interview from a relative's house in central Gaza.